 Miso comes in three basic types: White, yellow, and red.

-White miso, also called Shiro miso, is the mildest and sweeter in flavor and is often used in sauces and glazes for a subtle flavor.
+- White miso: White miso, also called Shiro miso, is the mildest and sweeter in flavor and is often used in sauces and glazes for a subtle flavor.

-Red miso, also called brown miso is fermented the longest and is the most pungent.
+- Red miso: Red miso, also called brown miso is fermented the longest and is the most pungent.
 It has a saltier flavor and is best for soups.

-Yellow miso is somewhere in the middle between white and red in flavor and is often used in broths as well as to make miso butter.
+- Yellow miso: Yellow miso is somewhere in the middle between white and red in flavor and is often used in broths as well as to make miso butter.